Photo by author

 Photography and video

-Unlike many establishments in Egypt, there didn’t seem to be any issues or extra fees for photography or video, but likely you can only use your phone for both.
+Unlike many establishments in Egypt, there didn’t seem to be any issues or extra fees for photography or video, but you can only use your mobile phone.
 Sometimes they don’t mind, and sometimes they do.
 However, you cannot take any photos or videos in the mummy rooms.
-They will watch you like a hawk if you pull out your phone – not advisable.
+They will watch you like a hawk – not advisable.

 When to go